Project facts

 SHORT WAYS

-The way for travelers to their trains becomes more comfortable.
-Stuttgart's new main station can be reached from all directions via short, barrier-free routes.
-Travelers reach one of the three distribution walkways above the platforms at ground level.
+It will be easier for passengers to get to their trains.
+The new Stuttgart main station can be reached from all directions via short and barrier-free routes.
+Passengers can reach one of the three distribution bridges at ground level or via elevatorslocated above the platforms.
 Three elevators, five staircases and seven escalators lead to each platform.
-The footbridges shorten the time needed to change platforms.
+The walkways shorten the time it takes to change platforms.
+The maximum distance from platform 1 to platform 8 is 200 meters.
 Each platform also has direct access to the S-Bahn.
-The shortest distance from platform 1/2 is just 50 meters to the S-Bahn station Hauptbahnhof tief.
+The shortest distance from platform 1 to the S-Bahn station Hauptbahnhof tief is just 50 meters.

 PERFORMANCE